JsAndDotNet/Fitbit/README.md

 | 20   | 8500 <sup>6</sup>  |
 | 21   | 9500   |

+From week four I was managing >10K steps/day every day.
+I still had long covid issues, but I was able to life a pretty normal life at this point.

 1. Was aiming for 3.5k, but went a bit over
 2. This jump was too much and resulted in building back up.